The History of Canada Comforts Society

 In 2000 when Christian Blind Mission stopped sending goods from Canada, we were delighted to hear of the opening of the Compassionate Resource Warehouse here in Victoria.
 Like Canada Comforts this warehouse is run completely by volunteers.
 Only goods that are requested are sent and they are shipped in 40 foot containers.
 All the containers that have been sent so far have arrived safely.
 Thanks to email, the Warehouse knows when the containers clear Customs, when they reach their intended destinations, and how things are distributed.

 We have tremendous volume that goes through our quality control and it is hard to keep track of the numbers.
-However, we do have a fairly close count of the bears that have been sent in our double draw-string bags (with the Canadian flag on each one) and the ones sent in the maternity packs.
-72,000 bears (as of October 2018).
+However, we do have an approximate count of the bears that have been sent in our double draw-string bags (with the Canadian flag on each one) and the ones sent in the maternity packs: 104,969 bears.

 All of us together are sharing Canadian love, comfort, and hope with many desperate children.